Finding Eigenvalues the Rupert Way: The Evans function for systems on unbounded domains

-Way's numerics supported the hypothesis that the geometric phase of $\hat{X}^-$ should equal the multiplicity of the eigenvalues for $\mathcal{L}$ in $K^\circ$ when $\xi_1$ is taken sufficiently large \cite{WAY2009}.
-In our study we reformulate this idea into the machinery of the determinant bundle; this is to take advantage of the existing computation of the multiplicity of eigenvalues for $\mathcal{L}$ through the Chern class, and to utilize the method in greater generality for cases where $n>2$, and non-symmetric asymptotic systems.
+This PDE has steady localized solutions, and the spectral problem associated with the linearization about such a state can be formulated as in (\ref{eq:matrixsystem}) with $Y\in\C^2$.
+We will revisit this example in \S\ref{section:numerics} and present results demonstrating the numerical method.
+The method of geometric phase for such a PDE defining an ODE system on $\mathbb{C}^2$ is described as follows. \begin{result} The central theme of this work is demonstrating that, for an appropriate choice of $X^+(\lambda)$ and $Z(\lambda,\tau)$, \textbf{the asymptotic relative phase}

-The original numerical method used a single eigenvector corresponding to the strongest growing/decaying eigenvalue, which is sufficient when the dimension of either the unstable or stable subspace is of dimension $1$, but in general the information of the full subspace is required.
-Our work was thus to prove the relationship between the geometric phase and eigenvalues, to validate the original numerical method in the case the unstable subspace is of dimension $1$ and to adapt and validate the method for higher dimensions and more general boundary conditions.
-We return to the example (\ref{eq:bistable}) in Section \ref{section:numerics} to demonstrate the technique as described in the steps above, and explore new questions inspired from the results.
+equals the total multiplicity of the eigenvalues enclosed by $K$. \end{result} Way's numerics supported the hypothesis that the geometric phase of $Z\big(\lambda,\tau(\xi_1)\big)$ should equal the total multiplicity of the eigenvalues for $\mathcal{L}$ in $K^\circ$ when $\xi_1$ is taken sufficiently large \cite{WAY2009}.
+However, in our study we reformulate his idea with our \textbf{asymptotic relative phase} calculation, in equation (\ref{eq:asymptoticrelphase}), and the machinery of the determinant bundle.
+The dependence on the eigenvectors for $A_{+\infty}(\lambda)$ in the computation of the \textbf{relative phase} turns out to be an essential point in formulating the method, as is using the determinant bundle.
+The original numerical method studied the geometric phase of a single eigenvector corresponding to the strongest growing/decaying eigenvalue but in general the information of the full un/stable subspace is required.
+We take advantage of the existing computation of the total multiplicity of eigenvalues for $\mathcal{L}$ through the Chern number for the determinant bundle and prove method of geometric phase in generality for unbounded domains in this framework.
+Our work was thus to prove the full relationship between the geometric phase and eigenvalues and to adapt the relative phase calculation for higher dimensions and more general boundary conditions.
+We return to the example (\ref{eq:bistable}) in \S\ref{section:numerics} to demonstrate the technique as described in the steps above, and explore new questions inspired from the results.